-- 12. The fact that up to 18% of the Harris site may not be buildable, as indicated above, does not mean that the number of units to be built on the site must be reduced by that percentage.
-The proposed development of the site is based on a gross density of 12 units per acre; it is generally accepted that multifamily developments can be successfully and attractively built up to net densities of 16 units or more per acre.
-If we accept the conservative standard of 16 units per acre as an upper limit on net density, it follows that the gross density of 12 units per acre can be achieved even where 20 to 25% of the site area is unsuitable for the location of structures.
-Thus, the assertions in the memoranda of March 11 and April 10, as well as the general contention of Harris, that the amount of development possible on the site can not be more than 12 units per buildable acre is in error. - 13.
-Finally, given that it only represents a small part of the overall site area, the existence of the flood plain represents a site amenity rather than a constraint; a flood plain area, to the extent that its character is upland rather than wetlands, is admirably well suited for open space and recreational uses for the benefit of the residents of the proposed development.
+- 12. The fact that up to 18% of the Harris site may not buildable, as indicated above, does not mean that the number units to be built on the site must be reduced by that percentage.
+The proposed development of the site is based on a gross density 12 units per acre; it is generally accepted that multifamily developments can be successfully and attractively built up net densities of 16 units or more per acre.
+If we accept conservative standard of 16 units per acre as an upper limit net density, it follows that the gross density of 12 units acre can be achieved even where 20 to 25% of the site area unsuitable for the location of structures.
+Thus, the assertions in the memoranda of March 11 and April 10, as well as the general contention of Harris, that the amount of development possible the site can not be more than 12 units per buildable acre is error. - 13.
+Finally, given that it only represents a small part of the overall site area, the existence of the flood plain represents a site amenity rather than a constraint; a flood plain area, to 5/There may be some wetlands within the floodplain in the downstream portion of the stream traversing the site, which is more difficult of access and was not inspected.
+This would not, of course, affect the amount of unbuildable land on the site.

+the extent that its character is upland rather than wetlands, is admirably well suited for open space and recreational uses for the benefit of the residents of the proposed development.
 Such recreational uses of flood plains are widespread, and considered highly appropriate from both a planning and environmental standpoint.